 It can speed up the sales conversion process.

 A CRM system integrated within a marketing campaign allows insights into the interests of prospective customers.
-Once the client enters the sales funnel, qualification and conversion can be in full or in part automated making it much faster.
-This, whilst enhancing the sales experience, also frees-up the sales team’s time, enabling them to focus on closing high probability and/or high-value deals.
+Once the client enters the sales funnel, qualification and conversion can be full or partly automated making it much faster.
+This, whilst enhancing the sales experience, also frees up the sales team’s time, enabling them to focus on closing high probability and/or high-value deals.